British Isles: Geography

 The British Isles lie at the juncture of several regions with past episodes of tectonic mountain building.
 These orogenic belts form a complex geology that records a huge and varied span of Earth's history.
 Of particular note was the Caledonian orogeny during the Ordovician and early Silurian periods, when the craton Baltica collided with the terrane Avalonia to form the mountains and hills in northern Britain and Ireland.
-Baltica formed roughly the northwestern half of Ireland and Scotland.
-Further collisions caused the Variscan orogeny in the Devonian and Carboniferous periods, forming the hills of Munster, southwest England, and southern Wales.
-Over the last 500 million years the land that forms the islands has drifted northwest from around 30°S, crossing the equator around 370 million years ago to reach its present northern latitude.
+Baltica formed roughly the north-western half of Ireland and Scotland.
+Further collisions caused the Variscan orogeny in the Devonian and Carboniferous periods, forming the hills of Munster, south-west England, and southern Wales.
+Over the last 500 million years the land that forms the islands has drifted north-west from around 30°S, crossing the equator around 370 million years ago to reach its present northern latitude.

 The islands have been shaped by numerous glaciations during the Quaternary Period, the most recent being the Devensian.
 As this ended, the central Irish Sea was deglaciated and the English Channel flooded, with sea levels rising to current levels some 8,000 years ago, leaving the British Isles in their current form.

 There are about 136 permanently inhabited islands in the group, the largest two being Great Britain and Ireland.
 Great Britain is to the east and covers 83,700 sqmi.
 Ireland is to the west and covers 32,590 sqmi.
 The largest of the other islands are to be found in the Hebrides, Orkney and Shetland to the north, Anglesey and the Isle of Man between Great Britain and Ireland, and the Channel Islands near the coast of France.
 The most densely populated island is Portsea Island, which has an area of 9.5 mi2 but has the third highest population behind Great Britain and Ireland.